Connect with others who understand.

 Sudden vs. Gradual Onset

 If you suspect a stroke, contact emergency services immediately.
-Successful interventions for stroke should happen within four hours of the start of your symptoms.
-If you’re in doubt about whether you’re experiencing stroke or MS relapse symptoms, seek emergency medical care.
+To treat a stroke successfully, doctors need to act within four hours of when symptoms start.
+If you’re in doubt about whether you’re experiencing a stroke or MS relapse symptoms, seek emergency medical care.

-Sometimes people experience stroke-like symptoms for a short period of time (typically less than an hour), and then symptoms disappear.
+Sometimes, people experience strokelike symptoms for a short time (typically less than an hour), and then the symptoms disappear.
 This is known as a transient ischemic attack (TIA).
 It can be a warning sign of a future stroke or more TIAs, so it’s important to follow up with your doctor.

 On the other hand, older people are at greater risk of stroke, with 75 percent of strokes occurring in those over 65 years of age.
-Men are more likely than women to have a stroke, according to the National Institutes of Health (NIH).
-African Americans are almost twice as likely to have a first stroke as compared to white people, according to the NIH, and Hispanic Americans and American Indian/Alaska Natives are also at a greater risk than white people.
+According to the National Institutes of Health, men are more likely to have strokes than women, and there’s a higher risk among African American, Hispanic American, and Native American populations.

 Regardless of your risk factors, never delay seeking immediate care if you suspect a stroke.